System Design Space

 20 ms

-4 mini-cases with quick conclusions
+Four mini-cases with quick takeaways

-Case 1: URL Shortener
+Case 1: URL shortener

 • 100M redirects/day